syler11/MS2-Matching-Game/readme.md

 * Font color for nav and Level Selector was changed as it didn't pass the Accessibility contrast test.
 Solution: #chocolate was used originally but was changed to rgb(129, 58, 8); for higher contrast.

-* Javascript was used index.html page at the Need Help button to makes sure < ahref wouldn't used as a redundant link.
+* Javascript was used index.html page at the Need Help button to make sure "a href" wouldn't used as a redundant link.
-Solution: /* Function added to avoid two a href link on the same page - Credit to www.stackoverflow.com */
+Solution: /* Function added to avoid two "a href" link on the same page - Credit to www.stackoverflow.com */
 document.getElementById("contactPage").addEventListener("click", gotoContactPage);

 function gotoContactPage() {